-The Centers for Disease Control (CDC) issued a temporary, Federal moratorium (ban) on residential evictions.
-This ban is effective from September 4, 2020 through December 31, 2020.
+The Centers for Disease Control (CDC) issued a temporary, Federal moratorium (ban) on evictions.
+This ban goes from September 4, 2020 through December 31, 2020.

-- The federal moratorium does NOT say that tenants do not have to pay rent.
+- The ban on evictions does NOT mean that tenants do not have to pay rent.
 It also does not prevent landlords from charging late fees.
-Tenants should pay their rent if they can.
+Tenants should pay their rent if they

-- Landlords are not allowed to evict any “covered person” where the federal ban applies.
+- Landlords are not allowed to evict any “covered person”.

-- “Covered person” includes any tenant, lessee, or resident who gives the required written statement (“declaration”) to their landlord or the person(s) with a legal right to bring an eviction.
+- “Covered person” includes any tenant or resident who gives the required written statement (“declaration”) to their landlord or the person(s) with a legal right to bring an eviction.

-- The declaration is a written statement that the tenant and all affected household members meet these 5 requirements:
+- The declaration is a written statement.
+The tenant and all affected household members meet these 5 requirements:

 - The tenant has tried to get all available government assistance for rent;

-- The tenant meets the following income requirements:
+- The tenant meets one of these income requirements: